EvidentSecurity/esp-sdk-ruby/docs/StatCustomSignaturesApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**list_for_stat**](StatCustomSignaturesApi.md#list_for_stat) | **GET** /api/v2/stats/{stat_id}/custom_signatures.json_api | Stats for custom signatures
+[**list_for_stat**](StatCustomSignaturesApi.md#list_for_stat) | **GET** /api/v2/stats/{stat_id}/custom_signatures.json_api | Statistics for custom signatures
 [**show**](StatCustomSignaturesApi.md#show) | **GET** /api/v2/stats/custom_signatures/{id}.json_api | Show a single Stat Custom Signature

 # **list_for_stat**
 > PaginatedCollection list_for_stat(stat_id, opts)

-Stats for custom signatures
+Statistics for custom signatures

-A successful call to this API returns all the stats of all the custom signatures for a report identified by the stat_id parameter.
+A successful call to this API returns all the statistics of all the custom signatures for a report identified by the stat_id parameter.
 Said report contains all statistics for this alert triggered from signatures contained in all custom_signatures for the selected hour.

 ### Example
 ```ruby